vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 The control voltage that the Arduino uses to turn on the LED could be used to perform many other actions - open a door, control the position of a robot arm, set off an alarm, apply the brakes on a self driving car and many more.

+Also, in this example we fed hand imges, via a webcam, to a machine learning model that then predicted hand keypoints.
+However, because we are using an Ardunio, this input could also be sensor data like tempertaure, vibration and pressure.
+This data could be continuously fed into a model to predict, for example, if a machine could fail in the next 24 hours.

 <br>

 ## Reference Resources